hhzl/Cuis-Multilingual-TextConversion/README.md

 The files in this repository serve for a port of classes from Squeak to allow Cuis Smalltalk to read and write text files in different encodings.

-However as of Cuis version 4.1-1590 it is not all that necessary to go for this as there is an update which allows Cuis to read and write UTF8 text files losslessly.
-For details see below.
+However as of Cuis version 4.1-1590 and later it is not all that necessary to go for this as there is as update 1590 allows Cuis to read and write UTF8 text files losslessly.
+For details about change set 1590 see section below.

-As of now Cuis 4.1-1590 and later may read and write UTF8 text files losslessly without needing any additional package.

 To read an UTF8 file in Cuis 4.1-1590 execute